infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Aftercare.md

 > [!info]- Individualization of Care
-> - Staff : Child ratios are minimal (5:1)
-> - Individual care plans are used and updated for all children
+> - Individual care plans and individual aftercare plans are used and updated for all children
-> - Trauma assessment conducted during admission and periodically thereafter
+> - The aftercare plan for development of the careleaver considers age, gender, trauma, special needs, sexual orientation, academic abilities, educational, vocational skills, mental health and physical health conditions
-> - Admission processes rooted in individualized mental and emotional support
+> -
 > - Children have private/personal spaces and safe peer groups
 > - Individual behavioral challenges are responded to quickly and without physical or emotional violence
 > - Confidential feedback systems available for children to express their views